The electric guitar may be the most important and popular instrument of

 The development of the electric solid body guitar owes a great deal to the popularity of Hawaiian music in the 1920s and 1930s.
 Hawaiian guitars were solo instruments played with a metal slide.
 Electric Hawaiian guitars were the first instruments that depended entirely on their sound being amplified electrically not just acoustically.

-A key figure was Adolph Rickenbacker who originally he was to make metal components for Dopera Brothers' National Resonator Guitars.
-While at National, Rickenbacker met George Beauchamp and Paul Barth who had been working together on the principle of the magnetic pick-up.
-Together they formed the Electro String Company and in 1931 produced their first Hawaiian guitars.
+A key figure was Adolph Rickenbacker who originally was to make metal components for Dopera Brothers' National Resonator Guitars.
+While at National, Rickenbacker met George Beauchamp and Paul Barth who had been working together on the principle of the electromagnetic pickup in which a current passed through a coil of wire wrapped around a magnet, creating a field which amplified the strings' vibrations.
+Together they formed the Electro String Company and in 1931 produced their first Hawaiian guitar a lap-steel known as the Frying Pan, the pickup made this guitar the first commercially viable electric.
 Their success prompted Gibson and others to start producing electric guitars.

 In 1947 Paul Bigsby in consultation with Merle Travis built a solid body electric guitar that shared certain design features with the Broadcaster that Fender introduced in 1948.
 Bigsby wasn't far from Fender operation in Fullerton and there is some question who was looking over whose shoulder

 Leo Fender and Diamond punch press circa 1950

 Fender was more concerned with utility and practicality rather then looks and wanted a regular guitar with the clear sound of a electric Hawaiian but, without the feedback problems.
 The result was the the Broadcaster which he began producing in 1948 later renamed the Telecaster.